JozoSlejko/ghost-azure/README.md

 * Access - Service principal Contributor access to the respective environment resource group

 * Actions secrets - secrets in the repository for authentication and authorizing Github workflow with Azure resource groups

+## Function App

+Function App is implemented which triggers on a HTTP request and deletes all Ghost posts using a call to Ghost Admin API endpoint.
+The app is deployed using the same Github workflow.

+### Function App Prerequisites

+Ghost Admin API key needs to be generated manually in the Ghost admin portal and added as a GhostAdminApiKey application setting in the function app after the function deployment.